lerer-veracode/Veracode-manual-for-GitHub/README.md

 A more advanced and context aware options are documented __[here](https://help.veracode.com/r/r_pipeline_scan_commands)__.

-Within a Github workflow the above scan script will get added as a step right after downloading the latest Pipeline Scan package itself.
+Within a Github workflow we can add the above scan script right after a step to download the latest Pipeline Scan code.
 <details>
 <summary>See example</summary>
 <p>